DataWorks-NC/durham-quality-of-life-data/meta/en/mREVAL.md

 Percent Change in Residential Property Values

 ### Why is this important?
+Every few years, the County reappraises property values to adjust how much residents pay in property taxes.
+In North Carolina that process has to happen at least every 8 years and recently Durham started these revaluations on a 4-year cycle.
+The first cycle was 3 years (2016 - 2019).

-The increase in residential property values across neighborhoods can make a major impact on low-income or fixed-income households.
+These increases in residential property value across neighborhoods can make a major impact on low-income or fixed-income households.
 For every 100 dollars of assessed property value, a resident of the City will pay $1.2439 in combined City and County taxes.
 If you own a home valued at $100,000 and it is revalued at $150,000 your annual tax payment will increase from $1,244 to $1,865.
-In 2019, more than 3,900 properties increased in tax value by 100% or more.
+In 2019, more than 3,900 residential properties increased in tax value by 100% or more.

 ### About the Data
-This rate of change is derived from parcel point data from 2017 (previous to the most recent property tax revaluation) and 2019.
-For the year 2016 reported here, records were used from 2014 and 2016 to compare.

-The number reported here is a median rate of change for every property in a blockgroup.
-Properties with zero value in 2017 or zero values in both years were excluded from this calculation to prevent skewing by outliers.
+Data here show the median rate of tax value change for each residential parcel in the blockgroup.
+Half the residential properties in each blockgroup changed at a rate higher than that shown and half at a rate lower than that shown.

 Source: Durham County Tax Administration